-This chapter describes how to configure a production to alert users about important events, such as events that require user intervention.
+This topic describes how to configure a production to alert users about important events, such as events that require user intervention.

 An alert sends notifications to applicable users while a production is running, in the event that an alert event occurs.
 The intention is to alert a system administrator or service technician to the presence of a problem.
 Alerts may be delivered via email, text pager, or another mechanism.